PSLmodels/taxdata/README.md

 To run the scripts that produce `puf.csv` and `cps.csv.gz`, activate the `taxdata-dev` conda environment and follow the workflow laid out below.

+`Julia` must also be installed to solve for the PUF and CPS weights.
+You can download `Julia` from their [website](https://julialang.org/downloads/) or by using `homebrew`.

 Data-Preparation Documentation and Workflow
 -------------------------------------------